 - In addition to the benefits mentioned above, swimming has also been proven to help relieve both mental and physical stress.
 This can help to improve mental focus and even assist with reducing fatigue.

 - The possibility of drowning would most certainly be the most important disadvantage to be considered.
-Many swimming pools are quite deep, and if you are new to swimming as an exercise, there is always that chance that you may sink instead of stay at the top level of the water.
+Many swimming pools are quite deep, and if you are new to swimming as an exercise, there is always that chance that you may sink instead of staying at the top level of the water.

-- Swimming pools are treated with chlorine to keep them clean, but the chlorine is a chemical that may be harmful to you as a person.
-Chlorine has been linked to possible worsening of symptoms related to asthma as it can be inhaled when breathing during a swim.
+- Swimming pools are treated with chlorine to keep them clean, but chlorine is a chemical that may be harmful to you as a person.
+Chlorine has been linked to the possible worsening of symptoms related to asthma as it can be inhaled when breathing during a swim.
 Additionally, chlorine can make your skin dry and also lead to possible allergic reactions.

 - Another important disadvantage to consider is the possibility of getting water stuck in your ear.
 This can lead to a higher risk of ear infections.